 Strong toners made from alcohol are a thing of the past.
 Safeguard the skin with a modern, hydrating and protective toner for a speedy recovery.
-Calmitude Hydrating Solution saturates skin in a soothing, hydrating mist that reduces irritation and safeguards against moisture loss.
+Soothing Reset Mist saturates skin in a soothing, hydrating mist that reduces visible redness, and calms skin.

 While you may be tempted to spot treat picked-at skin in the same way you treat a pimple, you need to be more gentle with skin that is raw.
-Keep the affected area hydrated with an ultra-gentle moisturizer like Calmitude Sensitive Skin Moisturizer.
+Keep the affected area hydrated with an ultra-gentle, yet clinically strengthening moisturizer like Barrier Fix Daily Hydrator.

 4) ICE IT

 Step away from the mirror and grab an ice pack.
 If you don't have an ice pack, just grab an ice cube or two and put them in a plastic bag (never let the ice directly touch your skin) and gently work the ice over the damaged skin to reduce swelling and soothe.